• Nursing

 Curriculum

-Students apply to the program in the spring of their junior year and may take up to six credits of graduate-level courses during the senior year.
-Students are encouraged to complete 3 credits of graduate study the summer after graduation from the undergraduate nursing program.
-Custom curriculum tracks combine hands-on clinical experience with courses in advanced evidence-based practice, health care management and delivery of care.
+Students apply to the program in the spring of their junior year and may take up to six credits of graduate-level courses during their senior year.
+Students are encouraged to complete three credits of graduate study the summer after graduation from the undergraduate nursing program.
+Custom curriculum tracks combine hands-on clinical experience with courses in advanced evidence-based practice, health care management and care delivery.

-Students complete their practicum hours at hospitals, clinics and other affiliate sites and agencies that provide experience in the variety of roles fulfilled by a clinical nurse leader, and implement a culminating, evidence-based capstone project.
+Students complete their practicum hours at hospitals, clinics and other affiliate sites and agencies that provide experience in various roles fulfilled by a clinical nurse leader and implement a culminating, evidence-based capstone project.

 Semester 1 (Undergraduate Senior Fall)